Workbench Commit API Reference

 In the initial booking workflow, if any pricing modifier sent in the Add Offer full payload or reference payload request does not have any fares associated with it, the commit will fail and return the error message No Fare Found.
 Pricing happens at the commit, not the Add Offer step.

-In some instances, the carrier requires additional time to return the carrier locator code, which can be an issue for agencies that require this code at the time of booking.
-So, if the carrier locator code is not immediately available, AirReservation makes one attempt to retrieve the reservation from the carrier.
-If the carrier locator code cannot be retrieved, AirReservation returns the warning: Carrier locator code not returned by carrier/provider.
-Please try to retrieve later and agencies must retrieve the reservation later.
+Carrier code delay at booking: In some instances, the carrier requires additional time to return the carrier locator code.
+Because this can be an issue for agencies that require this code at the time of booking, AirReservation makes one additional attempt to retrieve the reservation from the carrier.
+If the carrier locator code cannot be retrieved, and agencies must retrieve the reservation later.
 This can happen in any booking scenario upon commit but is most common when the booking contains an ancillary such as a wheelchair.

 Request